bluejay-ai/DeepLearning-TSAI/Project1-Kernels/Assignment1B.md

 We can use NxN kernels.
 There are combination of various factors, why 3x3 is extensively used.

 ### 1. Computational Exhaustive vs Accuracy
-For NxN Kernels, the number of operations needed is N^2(N additions + N Multiplications) Higher the N, It would be more accurate and computational exhaustive.
+For NxN Kernels, the number of operations needed is N^2 Multiplications + N-1 Additions Higher the N, It would be more accurate and computational exhaustive.
 Hence, we would need tradeoff b/w accuracy and computational power.
 Hence, lower N is preferred.
 Let's say N = 1,2,3